Last updated March 2023

 Payment of fees

-All fees for new students are due 4 weeks prior to the start of the course.
+All fees are due 4 weeks prior to the start of the course.
 The place may be at risk if we do not receive payment on time.
 Details of how to pay are included on our invoices and Fee Confirmations.
 Payment by termly instalment is available on request for courses of a minimum of 3 terms.
 Fees generally increase by inflation annually so payments by instalment may be subject to fee increases.
-In the event of late payment, a monthly interest charge of 2% will be applied.
+Payment of your refundcable deposit holds the fees stated on your ‘Confirmation of Fees’ sent with your offer.
+These fees are held until 4 weeks prior to the start of term which is our payment deadline.
+Fees remaining to be paid after the deadline, including payment by instalment are subject to increase and will be charged at the fees applicable at the time of study.
 Students will not be allowed to attend classes as long as fees are outstanding and may be required to leave the course.
-Students progressing to the next Academic Year are required to pay fees 4 weeks prior to the end of term of the first year (usually May).
+Students progressing to the next academic year wil have to pay fees for the next Academic Year by May to hold their place on the course in accommodation.

 In the case of a cancellation, the registration fee and insurance fees are non-refundable.